 The committee meetings are generally required to provide notice of a meeting to the community and keep thorough minutes of the meeting which can be accessed by any member of the community upon request.

-Examples include Landscaping Committee, Social Committee, Welcome Committee, Safety committee, activities committee, etc.
+Examples include the Landscaping Committee, Social Committee, Welcome Committee, Safety Committee, Activities Committee, etc.